wesionio/docs/whitepaper/technical_path.rst

 (encapsulating the vnRPC at the same time).
 This development kit defines a set of standards and provides a convenient interface for the end user to take advantage of the vnCHAIN.
-At the same time, it gives VISION the potential to expand the scale in the future.
+At the same time, it gives wesion the potential to expand the scale in the future.
-Whether it is an official application or the participation of more partners or organizations in the application development of VISION in the future, the vnSDK will provide more convenience and will promote the entire ecosystem to be more open and colorful.
+Whether it is an official application or the participation of more partners or organizations in the application development of wesion in the future, the vnSDK will provide more convenience and will promote the entire ecosystem to be more open and colorful.